joesphan/Fullmotion-Racing-Sim/Steering Wheel/Steering Wheel Design.md

 | Brown/Black | P3 LED (active low, use resistor) |
 | Pink/Black | P4 LED (active low, use resistor) |

+The steering wheel will carry an onboard SPI IO expander (mcp23s17), interfacing with all the buttons.

+A spring cable will carry the SPI signals between the 32u4 and the wheel.

 ## Microcontroller Flowchart

 ![diagram](/pics/diag1.png)